 increase one's understanding and appreciation of the plays and

-While our cataloged books are presently in storage, anyone may consult our holdings by searching the NESOL
+Our cataloged books are presently in storage, but anyone may consult our holdings by searching the NESOL

 articles and essays (from newsletters, journals, magazines and

 books) published over the past 100-plus years on the authorship

 debate and the Oxfordian theory.
 This database/catalog, SOAR (Shakespeare Online Authorship Resources), is available to the general public.
 However, some of the article links are to licensed materials that are available only to NESOL library members/subscribers.
 Anyone